JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-In conclusion, the mass loading factor estimated from the rest-frame optical nebular lines is at least as large as the star formation rate estimates for most of the galaxies in our sample.
-We note that the median mass loading factor is 100 times higher than what is observed in the local Universe by \cite{Marasco:2023}, who reports a median mass loading factor of 0.02.
-This indicates that the star formation activity in the early Universe can be strongly affected by galactic outflows, which, according to theoretical studies, can be driven by either supernovae or radiation pressure from stars, or both \citep{Heckman:1990, Murray:2005, Dutton:2012, Muratov:2015, Hopkins:2016, Hopkins:2018,Nelson:2019, Ziparo:2023}.
-However, we cannot exclude that faint accreting super-massive black holes are hidden at the center of the galaxies in our sample, and their radiation boosts the outflow energetics as predicted by recent theoretical works \citep{Dashyan:2018, Koudmani:2019, Mezcua:2023}.
+In conclusion, the mass-loading factor estimated from the rest-frame optical nebular lines is at least as large as the star formation rate estimates for most of the galaxies in our sample.
+We note that the median mass-loading factor is 100 times higher than what is observed in the local Universe by \cite{Marasco:2023}, who reported a median mass-loading factor of 0.02.
+This indicates that the star formation activity in the early Universe can be strongly affected by galactic outflows, which, according to theoretical studies, can be driven by either supernovae or radiation pressure from stars, or by both \citep{Heckman:1990, Murray:2005, Dutton:2012, Muratov:2015, Hopkins:2016, Hopkins:2018,Nelson:2019, Ziparo:2023}.
+However, we cannot exclude that faint accreting super-massive black holes are hidden at the centres of the galaxies in our sample, and their radiation boosts the outflow energetics, as predicted by recent theoretical works \citep{Dashyan:2018, Koudmani:2019, Mezcua:2023}.